defineX123/authentication_page/README.md

     src/App.js: React component that handles the login and registration forms. src/index.js: Entry point for the React application. package.json: Lists the dependencies and scripts for the frontend.

+# Additional Details:
+    This system used token-based authentication to avoid re-authenticate against a user every time they navigate a page.